SSG Cody Rice

 Medically retired, Cody plays for the Wounded Warrior Amputee Softball Team.
 This activity gives him the opportunity to play the sport with other injured Veterans while also inspiring children with injuries and physical restrictions.
-He is also working on his bachelor’s degree and is a DJ on the weekends.
+He is also working on his bachelor’s degree.

 After a long day at school or on the field, Cody has difficulty relaxing in his own home.
 His current living situation is not wheelchair accessible, forcing him to balance on one leg, leaving him unsteady.
 In a specially adapted Homes For Our Troops home, Cody will be able to maneuver around every room with ease.
 Additionally, Cody’s wife Shanna will not have to worry about Cody’s safety while he is home alone.
 “I will be in my wheelchair more often as I get older.
 The free space in this new home will help me raise a family,” he says.

 Originally from Ohio, Cody is choosing to build his home in Northern California to be close to family.

 Cody appreciates the support from organizations like Homes For Our Troops.
 “There are select men and women willing to give everything for others to be free,” he says.
 “I cherish the fact that HFOT’s donors and supporters understand this and know it is not easy for Veterans whose lives have been changed forever due to a missing limb or injury.”